 Chess is a game that makes you feel a bit overwhelmed by the number of possible moves.
 If you are new to the game, that many possibilities make you feel extremely uncertain about winning a game of chess.
 In most games, after each player has made about thirty moves, one of them emerges victorious.
 However, if one of the players is inexperienced a game of chess can end way faster.
 The truth is that you can win in chess in 4 moves.

 The way to win in chess in 4 moves is the so-called scholar’s mate.
 Scholar’s mate is a great technique to use against someone who is learning the game and has played only a few games.
 The moves of the scholar’s mate are described below.
+Also, you will find a lot of information on this website about tactics and reviews about chess products.

 Scholar’s Mate Moves